andre-st/dotfiles/GAMING.md

      ###############################
 	```
 	[YouTube-Video by WD40 company itself](https://www.youtube.com/watch?v=I35647lHFzA)
+- "joystick drift"
-- 'joystick drift issue' often reported (not yet my problem but seems solved the same way as spring noise)
+    - often reported (not yet my problem but seems solved the same way as spring noise)
-- "game card could not be read" not yet my problem
+- "game card could not be read"
+    - not yet my problem
     - "headphones trick" (shares PCB with card-reader, powering headphones sometimes changes sth. for the better)
     - no contact due to 'bent pin(s)' in the card reader, repositioning via scissors or 'pin needle'
     (might have to disasemble switch before for easier access, pins should stand pretty high)